This policy was last updated effective January 1, 2021.

-If You are a California resident, You have the right to know what PII we have collected about You, why we collected it, and the categories of third parties (excluding service providers) with whom we have shared the PII during the past 12 months.
+Subject to certain exceptions, You have the right to know what PII we have collected about You, why we collected it, and the categories of third parties (excluding service providers) with whom we have shared the PII during the past 12 months.
 (See below on “How to Submit a Request.”)
 You may request that we provide a description of the categories of PII we have collected (a “Categories Request”) or a request for access to the specific pieces of PII we have collected (a “Specific Pieces Request.”)

 If You make a Categories Request, and You do not have any type of account with us, we will need You to provide us with at least two data elements specific to You, such as Your cell phone number or mother’s maiden name (depending on the data elements we already maintain about You), so that we can verify Your identity.
 After we confirm that Your request is a verifiable consumer request, we will disclose to You:

 - The categories of PII we collected about You.

 - The categories of sources for the PII we collected about You (e.g., social media websites, government records available to the public, etc.).

 - Our business or commercial purpose for collecting that PII.